craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 ### Containers
 What do people put stuff in?
 Do we show it or is it hidden?
 Can they be reused?

+Many containers are metal or glass, and re-usability is a prime directive when crafting containers.

 ### Mining
 What can be mined?
 How elaborate are the setups?